-The Commonwealth's variable rate and derivatives portfolio is closely managed, and its liquidity facilities and swap agreements contain provisions favorable to the Commonwealth and offset its relatively low available cash balances.
+The Commonwealth's variable rate and derivatives portfolio is closely managed, and its liquidity facilities and swap agreements contain provisions favorable to the commonwealth and offset its relatively low available cash balances.
 Liquidity facilities contain a mix of three- and five-year term-out provisions that, considering the strength of Massachusetts' market access, should provide ample time to refinance if necessary.
-Swap counterparties are well-diversified and do not reflect collateral posting requirements on the part of the commonwealth, although the mark-to-market value was a sizeable -\$228.2 million as of January 31, 2017, which limits the Commonwealth's ability to refinance the transactions those swaps are associated with.
-In our analysis, the Commonwealth's liquidity (reflecting current cash as well as amounts in the stabilization fund) is sufficient to handle unforeseen circumstances related to its variable rate debt and swaps.
-The Commonwealth plans to increase the amount of its unhedged floating rate debt portfolio over the next several years in an effort to better align asset and liability interest rate risks.
-The Commonwealth also plans to implement additional risk management controls and oversight to manage the program as it ramps up.
+The mark-to-market value was a sizeable -\$220.7 million as of April 30, 2017.
+This amount is net of a \$400 million swap with Barclays Bank PLC (A1(cr), P-1(cr)) that was terminated on May 1, 2017.
+Swap counterparties are well-diversified and do not reflect collateral posting requirements on the part of the commonwealth, which limits the commonwealth's ability to refinance the transactions those swaps are associated with.

+In our analysis, the commonwealth's liquidity (reflecting current cash as well as amounts in the stabilization fund) is sufficient to handle unforeseen circumstances related to its variable rate debt and swaps.
+The Commonwealth plans to continue to increase the amount of its unhedged floating rate debt portfolio over the next several years in an effort to better align asset and liability interest rate risks.